freesolutions200/java-dead-lock-detection-lib/README.md

 # java-dead-lock-detection-lib

 Foobar is a Python library for dealing with word pluralization.

+## Note
+We recommanded to contribute or intimate if any improvement or issue found.
+This will become matured as time  goes, and to eliminate the requirement to setup any monitoring tool immediatly when dedlock is detected in livesystem.

 ## Installation